 - Star Trek Online re-invents warp travel and subspace by calling it "sector space", apparently a different dimension between the stars where FTL travel is possible (and combat is not allowed).

-- In Stellaris Jump Drive, used by Fallen Empires and researchable in mid- to late-game by playable empires, shifts a ship into an alternate dimension where the speed of light is much faster.
-It's about 20x faster than warp drive and less restricted than Hyperspace Lanes or a Portal Network.
-Unfortunately, it has a chance of tearing open a rift to the universe inhabited by the Unbidden.
+- In Stellaris Jump Drive, used by Fallen Empires and researchable in mid- to late-game by playable empires, shifts a ship into an alternate dimension where the speed of light is much faster, allowing them to conduct jumps that completely bypass the standard Hyperspace Lanes and the Portal Network.
+Unfortunately, it has a chance of tearing open a rift to the universe/dimension inhabited by the omnicidal, Life Energy-consuming Unbidden.

 - In RuneScape lore, teleportation works by sending the character through a place called the Abyss.